haoxintu/haoxintu.github.io/_pages/about.md

 ## Recent News

-  * [Sep 2025] Our paper "*[Cottontail: Large Language Model-Driven Concolic Execution for Highly Structured Test Input Generation](https://arxiv.org/pdf/2504.17542)*" has been accepted (with shepherding) by IEEE S&P 2026!
+  * [Sep 2025] Our paper "*[Cottontail: Large Language Model-Driven Concolic Execution for Highly Structured Test Input Generation](https://arxiv.org/pdf/2504.17542)*" has been accepted in the IEEE Symposium on Security and Privacy (S&P 2026)!
 See you in San Francisco next May!
   * [May 2025] Started a new position as a *Research Fellow* at NUS!
   * [May 2025] ***I have successfully defended my PhD thesis at SMU!*** Another milestone has been achieved, and I am now officially *Dr. Tu* 😃.
 You can also call me *Dr. Two* 🤣.
   * [Apr 2025] We released a new paper "[*Large Language Model-Driven Concolic Execution for Highly Structured Test Input Generation*](https://arxiv.org/pdf/2504.17542)", where we proposed an LLM-driven concolic execution to generate structured test inputs!